vaquerizaslab/chess/docs/example_analysis.rst

 For this, we first need to generate the pairs file with the :ref:`chess pairs <chess-pairs>` subcommand.
 We will compare regions of 2 Mb size with a step size of 100 kb.
-In addition, `chess pairs` needs to know the sizes of the chromosomes for which we want to generate the pairs.
-Here we supply these with the chrom.sizes.tsv file in the examples folder.
+In addition, ``chess pairs`` needs to know the sizes of the chromosomes for which we want to generate the pairs.
+Here we supply 'hg38' as an genome identifier:

 .. code:: bash